 However, if you are short on time,Â sometimes taking a tour of Kenya is a good option, saving you time (most importantly) and sometimes money, and you won’t waste precious time on your Kenya holiday trying to find groups to join.

 I would try to avoid matatus for long journeys as they are not known for being the safest or most comfortable method of transport.

 If you are heading up towards Lake Turkana, check the safety situation on the ground and between Malindi and Lamu, it is advisable to fly.

 Kenya is best visited during the dry season from June to October.
 I would avoid the rainy season from mid-March to May.
 January and February can also be quite nice, although pretty hot.

-If you’re hoping to see the Great Migration in the Masai Mara, July to September is usually the best time although this year the herds have arrived early in June.
+If you’re hoping to see the Great Migration in the Masai Mara, July to September/October is usually the best time although sometimes the herds have arrived earlier, in June.

 How Long to Spend in Kenya

 On this Kenya itinerary, you’ll find a ton of different places to visit, as well as lots of things to do.
 Kenya has it all!